Dre's Story - Perimenopause, CBD, Hormones, and Recovery

 - Full hormone panels (yes, there are three estrogens and one of them is an ass-kicker for my symptoms!)

-- Nutrition and allergy panels - histamines was a major issue for me!
+- Nutrition and allergy panels - histamines were a major issue for me!

 - Total lab work including D, B, inflammation markers, and on and on